Eschatologue/CM_wiki/docs/class/monk/dragon.md

 When you make a melee attack or Unarmed Strike, you can replace one of the attacks with an exhalation of draconic energy in either a **20 ft. :aoe-cone: Cone** or a **30 ft. by 5 ft. :aoe-line: Line** (your choice).
 Choose a damage type: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning, or :dmg-posn: Poison.
 Each creature in that area must make a Dexterity save against your Focus save DC, taking damage of the chosen type equal to two rolls of your Martial Arts plus your Wisdom modifier die on a failed save, or half as much damage on a successful one.
 At level 11, the damage of this feature increases to three rolls of your Martial Arts die.

-You can use this feature a number of times equal to your Wisdom modifier, and you regain all expended uses when you finish a Long Rest.
+You can use this feature a number of times equal to your Wisdom modifier, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
 Alternatively, you can spend 2 :class-phb24-monk: **Focus Points** to regain one use this feature (no action required).

 ### Level 6: Wings Unfurled